optimisticninja/scripts/README.md

 decrypt-backup-drive.sh   == Exactly what it says
-tar-filesystem.sh         == Modified script from ArchWiki to backup my system minus /home unmount-backup-drive.sh   == Excactly what it says
+tar-filesystem.sh         == Modified script from ArchWiki to backup my system minus /home unmount-backup-drive.sh   == Excactly what it says randomize-disk.sh         == Randomizes a disk quicker than most methods.
 ```